 DeKalb County Cities

 Avondale Estates is known for its close-knit community, beautiful setting and diverse architectural styles.
 Residents enjoy the closeness of a “small-town intown” with a large number of local businesses operated from homes and shops in the commercial district.
 Today, the city is known as one of the first planned cities in the Southeast.

-Brookhaven is DeKalb County’s newest and largest city.
+Brookhaven is DeKalb County’s largest city.
 The urban town center on Dresden Drive features many mixed-use developments and is bordered by residential neighborhoods.
 Highly accessible along the Interstate 285 corridor, Brookhaven is home to many parks and major universities, including Oglethorpe.

 A mere 14 miles from downtown Atlanta, Chamblee is a vibrant city with a diverse community and plenty of international flair.
 From the South’s largest collection of antiques to the extensive myriad of auto dealerships and restaurants featuring cuisines from all over the world., Chamblee is an exciting city to explore.